mgfree99/pokemon-events/README.md

+Hello.
+This was completely vibe coded using Anthropic AI's Claude Sonnet 4.5.

+This level of python is beyond where I am currently at, but I will be there soon.

+Please reach out if you have any suggestions.

 # Pokemon Events Locator

 A lightweight, user-friendly website for finding official Pokemon events across the United States.
 Data is automatically updated daily and hosted via GitHub Pages.